 In mythology, Canis Major is associated with Laelaps, the fastest dog in the world, one destined to catch anything it pursued.
 Zeus gave Laelaps to Europa as a present, along with a javelin that could not miss.
-The gift proved to be an unfortunate one, as Europa herself was killed accidentally by her husband Cephalus, who was out hunting with the javelin.
+The gift proved to be an unfortunate one, as Europa herself met her end at the hands of her husband Cephalus, who was out hunting with the javelin.

 Sirius A belongs to the spectral class A1V, and the dwarf to DA2.
 Sirius A has twice the mass of the Sun and is 25 more luminous.
 Sirius B is almost equal to the Sun in mass (0.98 solar masses) and is one of the most massive white dwarfs known.